Benjamin Harjo Jr.: Style

 "It has always been my contention that one's art speaks from the soul of the artist and remains viable and open to the influences of the artist's environment.
 Forms, colors, and movement keep it from stagnating and allow it to grow as the artist matures and develops.
 I feel that my art covers a wide range of emotions, from serious to humorous, and that the colors I used radiate a sense of happiness and joy."

+Personal life and death

+Benjamin Harjo lived in Oklahoma City with his wife, Barbara C. Harjo, a curator, gardener, and businesswoman.

+Harjo died on May 20, 2023, at the age of 77.

 Public collections

 His artwork can be found in many public collections, including the following: